pedrooaugusto/speech-to-code/spoken/src/modules/typescript/README.md

 The following are some examples of phrases, in english, used to trigger the command `Writes a logical operator`:

-1. equals
+1. and
-2. negative and
+2. not or
 3. negative greater equals than
 4. negative greater than
-5. greater or equals than
+5. less or equals than
-6. less than
+6. greater than

 **Português**